TritonDataCenter/sdc-docker/docs/divergence.md

 the local imgapi and has the os set to 'smartos', the container will be started with a joyent-minimal brand instead of lx and will use that image.

+### SDC packages

+When using sdc-docker, you can specify a -m value for memory and sdc-docker if there is no package available with this value, it will round up to the nearest package.
+The package parameters can be found using the node-smartdc tools and specifically the 'sdc-listpackages' tool.

 ## Current Differences as Experienced by cmdline Clients

 Currently error messages returned by 'docker' when talking to sdc-docker will